MargaretSiple-NOAA/goa-ai-data-reports/README.md

 - Methods - drawn straight from google drive
 - Results
   - Results by Area - drawn straight from google drive
-  - Results by Species - drawn from RMarkdown and mixed with text sentences from google drive
+  - Results by Species - drawn from RMarkdown and mixed with text sentences ("Species blurbs") from google drive

 - Citations
 - Appendix A: strata specifications and locations